Medications for schizophrenia

 • What are the other treatment and support options?

 It is important that people with schizophrenia are involved in the planning of their treatment and that their wishes are respected.
 But that’s often not the case, and it can be difficult to do in an acute phase.
 It may be easier once the acute symptoms have improved.
-After some time has passed, you can discuss whether the treatment with medication can be stopped at some point or whether it might be better to continue taking it over the long term.
+After some time has passed, you can discuss whether the treatment with medication can be stopped at some point or whether it might be better to continue taking the medication over the long term.

 Ceraso A, Lin JJ, Schneider-Thoma J et al. Maintenance treatment with antipsychotic drugs for schizophrenia.
 Cochrane Database Syst Rev 2020; (8): CD008016.